Telematics Freedom Foundation: Projects

 Moreover, to enrich the library and provide citizens with even more content to freely browse and view, the foundation is also promoting participatory journalism, through the "social video packs" project.
 Inspired by two successful experiments already implemented in Brazil, the "Pontos de Cultura" and "Estúdio Livre", it will establish a series of multimedia centers based on Linux, equipped for creation, editing and post-production of videos created by citizens, which will be equipped with a backpack containing a camcorder and everything they need to perform video footage on the road.

-Telematics Freedom Foundation endorses the adoption of the Affero General Public License to guarantee transparency and accountability for Open Source e-voting and e-democracy software.
+Telematics Freedom Foundation endorses the adoption of the GNU Affero General Public License to guarantee transparency and accountability for open-source e-voting and e-democracy software.
 In fact, under this license all running source code of a web application should be made freely downloadable from final users at all time, and this should actually give them reasonable practical means to verify the software they are accessing.

 In order to provide further concrete control, the Foundation also proposed that server rooms (or "cages") hosting free telematic services would be physically managed applying those same (or enhanced) physical security provisions that are currently applied to ballot boxes during an election.
 In practice, physical access to such servers would be enabled only while a few randomly selected or elected users (or citizens) are physically present.

 The foundation also launched a video website featuring socio-political and satirical content, www.popolobue.tv, which should serve as a model of a television democratically controlled by its viewers.